Sourcegraph

 Sourcegraph Inc. is a company developing code search and code intelligence tools that semantically index and analyze large codebases so that they can be searched across commercial, open-source, local, and cloud-based repositories.

-The company has three core products: Code Search, Amp, and Cody.
+The company has two core products: Code Search and Amp.
+A previous core product, Cody, retains limited legacy support for existing customers.
 Code Search was initially released in 2013 under the name Sourcegraph, but was rebranded to Code Search when the company unveiled Cody in 2023.
-Both products support all major programming languages.
-The platform serves over 800,000 developers and has indexed more than 54 billion lines of code.
+As of 2021, the platform has around 800,000 developers and has indexed around 54 billion lines of code.
+In July 2025, new accounts for Cody were discontinued, and a new AI coding project, Amp, was released.
+In December 2025, Amp was spun-off to become a separate company.

 History

 Sourcegraph Inc. was founded by Stanford graduates Quinn Slack and Beyang Liu to drive the development of a code search and code intelligence tool, formerly called Sourcegraph.
 It was first released in 2013 but was rebranded to Code Search in 2023.
 It was partly inspired by Liu's experience using Google Code Search while he was a Google intern, It was designed to "tackle the big code problem" by enabling developers to manage large codebases that span multiple repositories, programming languages, file formats, and projects.

 Code Search was initially self-hosted by each customer on their own infrastructure.
 Early customers included Uber, Dropbox, and Lyft.
 In 2016, Code Search was criticized for being provided with a Fair Source License with the developers explaining that "all of Sourcegraph's source code is publicly available and hackable" and was intended to "help open sourcers strike a balance between getting paid and preserving their values".
 In 2018, Code Search was licensed under the Apache License 2.0, and Sourcegraph OSS has since been released under the Apache License 2.0.
 The commercial version, Code Search Enterprise, has been released under its own license.
 In 2023, Code Search was criticized for dropping the Apache license for most of its code, leaving it public but only available under its Enterprise license.
 In 2024, the main repository was made completely private.

 In 2019, Code Search was integrated into the GitLab codebase, giving GitLab users access to a browser-based developer platform.
 In 2021, a browser-based portal became available, allowing users to browse open-source projects and personal private code for free.

 In 2022, Sourcegraph Cloud, a commercial single-tenant cloud solution for organizations with more than 100 developers, was launched.

 Sourcegraph has raised a total of $223 million in financing to date.
 Its most recent $125 million Series D investment in 2021 valued the company at $2.625 billion, a 300% growth from its previous valuation in 2020.